Columbia Fireflies Game Notes vs Charleston

 ---

-FIREFLIES BATS SILENCED IN 2-0 LOSS TO CHARLESTON: The Columbia Fireflies bats were shutout for the second time this season in a 2-0 loss to the Charleston RiverDogs (5-4)Thursday night at Segra Park.
-The scoring started quickly for Charleston, the second batter of the game, Johann Lopez, drew a walk and two hitters later.
-Heriberto Hernandez hit a double in the right-center alley to score Lopez from first.
-In the sixth, it was Hernandez who drew the walk and came around to score.
-He advanced to second on a balk from Christian Cosby, who offered three, one-run innings in relief for the Fireflies (5-4) and then scored off a base-knock for Diego Infante that put Charleston up 2-0.
-The Fireflies bats mustered just five hits, but the pitching staff was on a roll throughout the game.
-The pitchers combined for 12 strikeouts, including five from Nathan Webb, who worked the final pair of frames.

-BULLISH ON OUR PEN: The Fireflies pitching staff has a 4.22 ERA as a whole, which is good for the seventh lowest in the Low-A East League.
-The bullpen has been shouldering the load and executing perfectly though.
-Columbia's relievers have worked 48 of the 74.2 innings the pitching staff has put together in 2021.
-They've rocked a 2.44 ERA, which would be the second-best team mark in the league.
-Down East paces the league with a 2.42 ERA.
-The Fireflies bullpen has also notched 73 strikeouts in 48 innings.
+RIVERDOGS ROMP AT SEGRA PARK IN 19-6 WIN: Alexander Ovalles stole the show at Segra Park in front of a sell-out crowd of 5,136 where he hit three homers and drove in 10 for the Riverdogs, who beat the Columbia Fireflies 19-6 Saturday evening.
+Columbia (6-5) gave up the most runs in a game since the Asheville Tourists beat the Fireflies 26-9 June 20, 2019 at McCormick Field.
+The RiverDogs (6-5) took the lead early, scoring six runs in the first three innings and pulling ahead 8-1 by the conclusion of the fifth.
+They knocked starter Adrian Alcantara (L, 1-2) out of the game after only two innings of work.
+Things got interesting in the sixth though.
+After Charleston starter John Doxakis (W, 1-0) left the game, Brady McConnell hit Columbia's first grand slam of the season over the centerfield wall to bring the Fireflies within three.
+In the sixth, Tyler Tolbert led things off with a triple before Maikel Garcia was able to drive him in to push the score to 8-6.
+Then the Fireflies bullpen gave up 11 runs over the final two innings to fall by a final score of 19-6.
+Rubendy Jaquez closed the game out for Columbia to become the first Fireflies position player to pitch in a game since Brian Sharp tossed a few pitches in a July 21, 2019 contest at Greenville.

+OUTRUNNING THE LEAGUE: Tyler Tolbert picked up another pair of stolen bases last night to bring his season total to seven bags in nine games played.
+That's good for the second-most in the league, behind Down East's Jayce Easley, who has eight heading into Sunday's slate of games.
+What makes it even more remarkable for Columbia's second baseman is that he has seven stolen despite only making it to base safely from four hits and six walks thus far.
+Tolbert hasn't been caught on the basepaths yet this season and now has 35 stolen bases in 59 career games.

 I THINK WE'RE CATCHING ON: Columbia has primarily utilized two catchers this season so far, Kale Emshoff and Omar Hernandez.
-Through the first nine games, the two have had vastly different fortune handling the pitching staff.
-With Emshoff behind the dish, Columbia is 3-1 and pitchers have a 2.12 ERA in 34 innings, meanwhile, when Hernandez lines up 60'6" away from the arms on the bump, the team is 1-3 and has spun an 6.54 ERA through 22.2 innings.
+Through the first 11 games, the two have had vastly different fortune handling the pitching staff.
+With Emshoff behind the dish, Columbia is 3-1 and pitchers have a 2.12 ERA in 34 innings, meanwhile, when Hernandez lines up 60'6" away from the arms on the bump, the team is 2-4 and has spun an 7.97 ERA through 49.2 innings.

-NO NEGRETS HERE: After starting the season 0-17 with 10 strikeouts, outfielder Juan Carlos Negret broke out in a big way Wednesday night.
-The outfielder smacked two three-run homers, one in the third frame, the other in the eighth.
-The two homers were the first for a Fireflies hitter since Matt Winaker and Jose Brizuela both had a pair of blasts August 5, 2018 at Asheville.
-The slugger's six RBI on the evening also matched a club single-game record, which was set by catcher Scott Manea July 2, 2018.

-FEAST OR FAMINE IN 2021: The Fireflies bats have been rather inconsistent this season through the first nine games.
-They have notched more than nine runs three times this season, scoring 12 a pair of times, but have also scratched the scorecard two times or less four times through the first week-and-a-half of the season.
+FEAST OR FAMINE IN 2021: The Fireflies bats have been rather inconsistent this season through the first 10 games.
+They have notched more than nine runs four times this season, scoring 12 a pair of times, but have also scratched the scorecard two times or less four times through the first 10 contests of the season.

-BETTER LATE THAN NEVER: Not only has the offense been inconsistent, but they have consistently started games slow.
-Thus far, the Fireflies have been outscored 16-1 in the first frame this year.
-The second inning has been similar, with the opposing team outscoring the Fireflies 4-1.
-Columbia's best inning in terms of run-differential is the fifth where they outscore their opponents 10-2 in the first nine games.
-The offense and pitching staff is on the same page last in games though.
-The Fireflies have outscored their opponents 11-2 in the 7-9 innings this year.
+WE'RE GOING STREAKING: The Fireflies have a pair of players, Diego Hernandez and Kale Emshoff, who both marked a six-game hitting streak in last night's 9-4 victory over the Charleston RiverDogs.
+Hernandez moved ahead with a 1-5 effort last night to eran a seven-game stretch, while Emshoff has a six-game streak.
+Emshoff is 9-25 with a triple and four doubles during the stretch.
+The backstop has also driven in a team-high eight RBI this season through Columbia's first 10 contests.
+Hernandez was held hitless in his first game of the season, but has been electric since.
+The Fireflies' outfielder has 11 hits in 31 at-bats during the stretch and has scored five runs for Columbia.
+He has also stolen three bases in those six games.
+In 2019, the longest hitting streak for a Fireflies hitter was 11 games and Mark Vientos accomplished the feat from May 14-25 and Hayden Senger reached safely in 11 consecutive from June 30-July 14.

 • Discuss this story on the Low-A East League message board...